markabrahams/node-net-snmp/README.md

  * `dgramModule` – A module that is interface-compatible with the Node.js [`dgram`](https://nodejs.org/api/dgram.html) module.
     This can be used to extend or override the default UDP socket behavior by supplying a custom or wrapped implementation of `dgram`.
+ * `strictIntRangeChecks` - boolean to enable min/max range checks in `readInt32` and `readUint32`.
+   When set to `true`, out-of-range values will throw, otherwise they will be logged via debug if `debug` is enabled.
+   Note that the option is toggled at module level when a session is created.
+If you create multiple sessions with conflicting settings, the most recently created session’s setting will apply process-wide.

 When a session has been finished with it should be closed: